-- Does the operator have processes for the production of manuals and any other documentation required and associated amendments? - □ Is the operator capable of distributing operational instructions and other information without delay?
+☐ Is the operator capable of distributing operational instructions and other information without delay?

-- The quality of the organisation's documentation and especially the internal processes related to its validation, distribution and control are determining factors as to the capacity of the organisation in order to ensure consistent adherence by the employees and to demonstrate effective compliance towards the competent authority. - The amendment procedure shall ensure that unforeseen changes should be notified at the earliest opportunity, in order to enable the competent authority to determine compliance with the applicable requirements and to amend the certificate and related terms of approval if necessary. - The amendment procedure must consider all interactions with the competent authority and effective distribution: - revisions and amendments are to be processed and concluded entirely before new changes are initiated and submitted to FOCA; - submissions to FOCA shall only take place after internal compliance verification; - statement that the documentation sent to the competent authority has been verified and found in compliance with the applicable requirements; - insertion of effective date after acceptance / approval; - provision of final edition to authority; - effective distribution of manual without delay to employees concerned; - ensuring awareness of personnel regarding the changes that are relevant to their duties; - ensuring that all personnel have easy access to the portions of the OMM that are relevant for their duties. - The amendment procedure could be limited to the OMM or include a statement for which manual system it is applicable. - A clear reference to the applicable system of amendment and revision for each part/manual/ document is necessary. - The document responsible/owner must be clearly defined.
-Distribution of owner and responsibilities is idealyy shown in a simple matrix.
+The quality of the organisation's documentation and especially the internal processes related to its validation, distribution and control are determining factors as to the capacity of the organisation in order to ensure consistent adherence by the employees and to demonstrate effective compliance towards the competent authority.

+- The amendment procedure shall ensure that unforeseen changes should be notified at the earliest opportunity, in order to enable the competent authority to determine compliance with the applicable requirements and to amend the certificate and related terms of approval if necessary. - The amendment procedure must consider all interactions with the competent authority and effective distribution: - revisions and amendments are to be processed and concluded entirely before new changes are initiated and submitted to FOCA; - submissions to FOCA shall only take place after internal compliance verification; - statement that the documentation sent to the competent authority has been verified and found in compliance with the applicable requirements; - insertion of effective date after acceptance / approval; - provision of final edition to authority; - effective distribution of manual without delay to employees concerned; - ensuring awareness of personnel regarding the changes that are relevant to their duties; - ensuring that all personnel have easy access to the portions of the OMM that are relevant for their duties. - The amendment procedure could be limited to the OMM or include a statement for which manual system it is applicable. - A clear reference to the applicable system of amendment and revision for each part/manual/ document is necessary. - The document responsible/owner must be clearly defined.
+Distribution of owner and responsibilities is idealy shown in a simple matrix.